 Management is responsible for the other information included in the report.
 The other information comprises the Schedule of Capital Assets and the Schedule of Billable Units but does not include the regulatory basis financial statements, supplementary information, and our auditors' report thereon.
+Our opinions on the regulatory basis financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.

-The Board of Education
+The Board of Education Beebe School District Page Four

-Junction City School District No. 75

-Page Four